 -

-Visit a participating M&S store to buy Indian Rupees.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Indian Rupee in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Indian Rupee at a time that suits you.

 Why buy Indian Rupees from M&S Travel Money?